I think sometimes blessings will come to you wearing disguises; they’ll come at you sideways and feel less like a blessing than a curse.

 That’s why, roughly three Wednesdays ago, I received a call from the Producer asking me to take the project back.
 He wanted me do what the other person should have done.
 But in the span of about two weeks.
 I agreed – I needed the money and liked the producer and the project itself.
 And I wanted to be able to facilitate it through to the end.

-But in order to do so, I’d need to ensure that Addie could go to her normal baby sitter for the full two weeks of the editing so that I would be able to focus on getting it done.
+But in order to do so, I’d need to ensure that my daughter could go to her normal baby sitter for the full two weeks of the editing so that I would be able to focus on getting it done.
 For that, I requested a partial payment up front to cover it, and it was granted.
 All the ducks were lined up and I was set to get started that following Monday.

 Or so I thought.